StevensHerrera/StevensHerrera/README.md

 ## Hello People 👋

-<!*I'm Stevens Herrera,I'm currently studing electrical engineering and learning to code at the same time, i'm passionate about playing futbol, my goal is to learn python and javascript as my mains programming lenguages.*
+*I'm Stevens Herrera,I'm currently studing electrical engineering and learning to code at the same time, i'm passionate about playing futbol, my goal is to learn python and javascript as my mains programming lenguages.*